zhihanyang2022/off-policy-continuous-control/README.md

 *Clean implementation of model-free deep RL algorithms using both PyTorch and TensorFlow.*

-*With a strong focus on helping learners.*
+*This repo has a strong focus on helping learners.*

 *Inpsired by OpenAI Spinning Up, which helped me tremendously along the way.*